Maine Ecotherapy Learning Circle

 Why Clincial Ecotherapy Community Matters

 - Ecotherapy/nature based therapy is a powerful approach to clinical work; one that profoundly expands the physical clinical container and the traditional therapeutic conception of well-being.
-We believe this to be an important and necessary shift in clinical practice, particularly living now, in a time of climate change.
+I believe this to be an important and necessary shift in clinical practice, particularly now when social injustice and climate change illuminate so clearly the failings of dominant cultural approaches to pretty mcuh everything.
 There are several books, trainings, articles, etc. about clinical ecotherapy, but it is an emerging field with plenty of room for growth and clarity.
 What an exciting time to come together and explore some of the possibilities of ecotherapy specific to our bioregion!

-- The facilitators have both received ecotherapy certification from different out of state trainings and are currently practicing ecotherapy in Maine.
-Although we have more ecotherapy practice than many, we are not experts (nor do we think the concept of expertise really makes sense for this work.)
-We believe the principles are actually pretty basic and accessible to all of us–the ethical and effective implementation of these principles is what can be complicated, and what we hope to create more structure around.
-We are very open to evolving the structure of this learning circle based on participant need and energy.
-We believe this type of community holds great potential for contributing to individual and structural shifts, as we can support, challenge, and push each other and the field in meaningful ways.
+- I have an ecotherapy certification from Wilderness Reflections in California and currently run a private practice in Maine that is mostly outdoors/in relationship with nature.
+Although I may have more ecotherapy practice than many, I am not an expert.
+The principles of ecotherapy are actually pretty basic and accessible to all of us–the ethical and effective implementation of these principles is what can be complicated, and what we hope to create more structure around.
+I am very open to evolving the structure of this learning circle based on participant need and energy.
+I believe this type of community holds great potential for contributing to individual and structural shifts, as we can support, challenge, and push each other and the field in meaningful ways.

 - We need community!
 For our personal sustainability and to be ethical/effective ecotherapists, we need a community in the clinical world that holds curiosity, creativity and care around ecopsychology/ecotherapy.